matteoferla/MED27_analysis/README.md

 ![MED27_5U0P](MED27_5U0P.jpg)

 The homology to 5U0P_2 was so low it wasn't a big player in the models.
 None of the models resolved remotely similarly to it.
+ITasser model 3 has two antiparallel sheets, not 4 and the numbering does not match, nor the helices.
 So this is best ignored.

 ### XL-MS